aeternity/contraect/contracts/README.md

 ## prefilled-token.sol

-Since the Aeternity ICO did not initially issue an ERC 20 token, the distribution has to happen after the fact via a contract that gets filled with all the contributions.
+The distribution for the AE token (ERC20 token on Ethereum) happens via a contract that gets filled with all the contributions.
 The `prefill(address[] _addresses, uint[] _values)` function does just that.
 After the contract has been created, the `prefill` function will be called to distribute the tokens.
 Calling the `prefill` function is only possible as long as the `prefilled`